jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 (1) If a borrower reasonably believes that a significant over-deduction was made in relation to him or her, the borrower— (a) may request the Commissioner to determine whether a significant over-deduction was made; and (b) must provide any evidence or information that the Commissioner may reasonably require in order to establish whether a significant over-deduction was made.
-(2) The borrower must make a request under subsection (1)(a) within 6 months after the date on which the borrower believes the significant over-deduction was made.
+(2) The borrower must make a request under subsection (1)(a) within 6 months after the date on which the significant over-deduction is believed to have occurred.
 (3) A request under subsection (1)(a) must be made by notifying the Commissioner (see section 211).

 ### 66 Commissioner must determine whether significant over-deduction made